You are listening to the Sean Hannity Radio Show podcast.

 I don't think that there is a quarrel with that in our society.

-All right, that was uh Justice Sotomayor, and she also made the comments about a wise Latina.
+She also made the comments about a wise Latina.

 Here's the question.

-when you have a district judge who has been criticized by Donald Trump, uh yet is a member of the La Rassa Lawyers Association, and and by the way, the judge appointed a law firm that had paid the Clintons six hundred and seventy-five thousand dollars for speeches as well as political donations.
+And by the way, the judge appointed a law firm that had paid the Clintons $675,000 for speeches as well as political donations.

-I mean, they have a link to a bunch of things, but I'm sorry, the N the National the National Council of La Rasa, as you probably know, believes that the Southwest part of the United States actually belongs to Mexico.
+The National Council of La Rossa, as you probably know, believes that the southwest part of the United States actually belongs to Mexico.

 Do you agree with that?

-You don't answer you don't Sally, I don't have patience today.
+Sally, I don't have patience today.

 You don't answer a question with a question.

-Okay, the National Council of La Rasa, which is connected to the website of the San Diego La Rasa Lawyers Association, believes the Southwest portion of the United States belongs to Mexico.
+The National Council of La Rosa believes the National Council of La Rosa, which is connected to the website of the San Diego La Rosa Lawyers Association, believes the southwest portion of the United States belongs to Mexico.

 Do you believe that?

-I I don't I haven't given it much thought, Sean, but I'll tell you, if you go on my website, you'll find a link to your website somewhere in there, and I can guarantee I don't agree with most everything you're saying.
+I haven't given it much thought, Sean, but I'll tell you, if you go on my website, you'll find a link to your website somewhere in there, and I can guarantee I don't agree with most everything you're saying.

-And you know, if you look at the website and you look at the connections and you look at some of the bizarre, I would argue rulings in this case, it seems like that there is a conflict with this particular judge who holds somewhat radical views.
+And, you know, if you look at the website and you look at the connections and you look at some of the bizarre, I would argue, rulings in this case, it seems like that there is a conflict with this particular judge who holds somewhat radical views.

 Is that a fair statement, Monica Crowley?

-If you do a review of this judge and his associations, here's what you find.
+If you do a review of this judge and his associations, here's what you find: you find that Judge Curriell is an Obama appointee.

 Judge Curiel also did another thing.

-Those law firms have senior partners who have repeatedly donated to Democrats, including Obama, Mrs. Clinton, and Moveon.org.
+Those law firms have senior partners who have repeatedly donated to Democrats, including Obama, Mrs. Clinton, and moveon.org.

 So of course Donald Trump has grounds to be worried.